LoneStarCoder/lonestarcoder.github.io/blog/install_simple_postfix_relay_on_redhat.md

 ```
 ### View Queued Messages
 If the messages are still queued, because maybe you don't have an upstream server, you can view the local queue.
+I turned off my upstream server so that they would queue here, which is why you see No route to host.
 ```
 mailq
 ```